 A gift in a will to a specific designation should include an additional “power to vary” clause.
 While the diocese will do its utmost to honour the wishes of the donor, circumstances may be that the parish or program may no longer exist.
 This clause will provide the diocese, in consultation with the executor(s) with the flexibility to execute the bequest in a way that respects and honours the original wishes of the donor.

 - “I give and bequeath to the (Anglican Synod of the Diocese of British Columbia, Charitable Registration Number 11878 7142 RR0001,or full name of the parish and full street address) the sum of $__________________ dollars to be directed to support _____________________ (i.e. parish or specific program).

-- Power to vary clause: “Should the Bishop or synod deem the bequest impossible, inadvisable or impractical to execute, the Bishop will direct the gift to support an area of need that will honour the original wishes of the donor.”
+- Power to vary clause: “Should the bishop or synod deem the bequest impossible, inadvisable or impractical to execute, the bishop may direct the gift to support an area of need that will honour the original wishes of the donor.”